Military police

-The status of military police is usually prominently displayed on the helmet, with an armband, brassard, or arm or shoulder flash.
+The status of military police is usually prominently displayed on the helmet or peaked cap, with an armband, brassard, or arm or shoulder flash.
 Military police personnel may also wear a more traditional police badge, usually on the front of their uniform; They may also wear other accoutrements exclusive to military police personnel.

 Naval police personnel are sometimes called "masters-at-arms" and/or "shore patrol".
 Law enforcement personnel of an air force are sometimes called "air police", "security police" or "security forces".